-- Green = Safe for swimming.
+Green = Low Bacteria Levels.
 This means the beach's most recent test results met water quality standards.

-- Red = Unsafe for swimming.
-Recent test results indicate higher bacteria levels than what is considered safe for swimming.
+Red = High Bacteria Levels.
+Recent test results indicate higher bacteria levels than what is recommended for swimming by the EPA.

 How does it work?

 Alabama Department of Environmental Management (ADEM) & Alabama Department of Public Health (ADPH) collect water samples from 25 high-use swimming areas in Mobile and Baldwin Counties.